 - 4. Development which involves the conversion of family homes will only be permitted when a 3-plus bed unit is retained in the new development.
 Where applicable, the retained family unit should have access to a private garden. - 5.
-Estate regeneration development schemes are required to: - a. protect and enhance existing open space and community facilities; - a. protect the existing quantum of affordable and family units, with affordable units re-provided with the same or equivalent rent levels.; - b. provide an uplift in the number of affordable homes; and - c. bring existing homes up to the latest decent homes standard. - 6.
+Estate regeneration development schemes are required to: - a. protect and enhance existing open space and community facilities; - a. b. protect the existing quantum of affordable and family units, with affordable units re-provided with the same or equivalent rent levels.; - b. c. provide an uplift in the number of affordable homes; and - c. d. bring existing homes up to the latest decent homes standard. include plans for refurbishment of any existing homes to the latest decent homes standard. - 6.
 Major developments and estate regeneration schemes are required to undertake thorough and inclusive public consultations proportionate to the nature and scale of development and submit a consultation statement detailing these activities.